Undergraduate Student Opportunities

-Applications will be accepted from students beginning their junior or senior year at any four-year undergraduate institution in New Hampshire.
+Applications will be accepted from students beginning their junior or senior year at (or graduating from) at any four-year undergraduate institution in New Hampshire.
 Successful applicants will receive a $3,000 stipend over an eight-week internship.
-Students interested in applying for a Doyle Fellowship must submit:

 To see past Tech 797 projects, visit our Project Information Database.